sivaramakrishnan-rajaraman/CXR-modality-specific-object-detection-ensemble-for-Pneumonia-detection/README.md

 ### Modality-specific pretraining.py :

-The code shows how to train and evaluate Deep Learning models on a collection of Chest X-rays to learn CXR modlaity-specific features and improve model convergence.
+The code shows how to train and evaluate DL models on a collection of Chest X-rays to learn CXR modality-specific features and improve model convergence.

 ### object_detection.py: